Issue Brief // Warrants & Due Process

 Constitutional Limits Should Apply To Federal Power, Too.

-This is not about excusing crime.
-It is about protecting Georgia families from federal overreach, warrantless intrusion, secretive enforcement, and agencies that act like constitutional limits are optional.
-ICE is one of the clearest current examples of a federal agency operating in ways that are too often lawless, evasive, and contemptuous of basic rights.
-Immigration enforcement is one major example, but the bigger principle is broader: if any federal agency can ignore rights in one neighborhood today, it can ignore yours tomorrow.
+I support public safety and enforcing the law.
+I also believe every agency must follow the Constitution.
+This page is about protecting Georgia families from warrantless intrusion, unidentified enforcement, and federal power operating with too little transparency and too little judicial oversight.
+Immigration enforcement is one major example, but the principle is broader: if any federal agency can ignore rights in one neighborhood today, it can ignore yours tomorrow.

 Rights do not disappear just because a federal agency says they are inconvenient.